-5.8 Regular meetings
+5.8 Regular Meetings

-5.9 Quorum and voting
+5.9 Quorum and Voting

 A quorum to conduct business at a Board meeting is a majority of voting Board members.
-Unless provided otherwise by Illinois law or by these Bylaws, a majority of votes cast at a meeting where a quorum is present is required to approve an action of the Board.
+Unless provided otherwise by Rhode Island law or by these Bylaws, a majority of votes cast at a meeting where a quorum is present is required to approve an action of the Board.
 Meetings may be held electronically if each Board member can communicate with the others.
 Proxy voting is not permitted.
 The Board may take action without a meeting if all voting Board members consent to the action in writing.
 Writing will include electronic transmissions.

 ARTICLE VI – OFFICERS

 Officers of VAF are the President, Vice-President, and Secretary-Treasurer.
-No individual may hold more than one officer position at a time
+No individual may hold more than one officer position at a time.

 The President is the chief elected officer of VAF and presides at meetings of the Board.